 Emphasizing the environmental dangers of nuclear weapons, as well as the global power imbalance involved in the nuclear threat, allows peace activists to connect their work both to concerns about climate change and to opposition to imperialism.
-Moreover, opposition to imperialism need not and should not focus exclusively on the United States: to repeat, virtually all nuclear-weapons’ possessing nations pose a serious threat to humanity.
+Moreover, opposition to imperialism need not and should not focus exclusively on the United States: to repeat, virtually all nations that possess nuclear weapons pose a serious threat to humanity.

 The UN Treaty on the Prohibition of Nuclear Weapons doesn’t end the nuclear threat by any means, but it does provide a fresh opportunity for peace activists to renew their efforts.
 Setsuko Thurlow, a survivor of the Hiroshima bombing, offered some comments after Honduras ratified the Treaty.
 Her comments can guide us as we move forward:

 While this is a time to celebrate, it is not a time for us to relax.
 The world is ever more dangerous…